MyTB444/2D-Platformer-Final-Year-Project/diary.md

 The report is almost done, I will make the final bugfixes and re-release the game soon.
 -31/03/2025
 Players have found a way to completely skip the arena fight.
 This is now fixed, players cannot exit the arena until the mini boss is spawned.
+-04/04/2025
+ I am finalising my report.
+I have also improved all of the documentation of my scripts.